IcebergIceberg

 Write Options

 Control how data is written to Iceberg tables.
-See Write Modes for details on Merge on Read vs Append.
+See Write Modes for Merge on Read versus Append.

 FieldDefaultDescription